kakaroto/Beyond20/docs/features.md

 # Special Spells supported
 * Chromatic Orb: Macro to ask which damage type to use
+* Chaos Bolt: Damage type set to 'chaotic energy' instead of rolling for each damage (Roll20) or query damage type depending on roll result.

 ## Configurable options
 * Whisper rolls (yes, no, query the user)